 But what good is a retweet if nobody clicks on the link?
 What’s the good of bringing more traffic to your site if it’s the first and last time they’ll visit–for 15 seconds?

 The occasional list post is a nice break that will probably get you higher short-term traffic.
+It’s also a quick way to organize info into a round-up.
 You could say it’s the entire reason some blogs (like The Luxury Travel Blog) get so much traffic.
 They’ve done lists non-stop from the start and it has worked for them.
 Hey, your next list post may even go viral.

 But here’s the key question: do you want to be known as a writer with expertise, or a person who’s good at making lists?